HomeSite Map

 Songwriting History

-From interviews with John and Paul through the years, it can be determined that "P.S.
-I Love You" was written approximately in the latter half of May, 1962.
-Their manager Brian Epstein had sent a telegram to The Beatles during their stay in Hamburg, Germany indicating that he had secured a recording contract with EMI and stated that they should "rehearse new material."
-The Beatles took this to mean they needed to compose new original songs, so "P.S.
+From interviews with John and Paul through the years, it can be estimated that the song "P.S.
+I Love You" had been composed approximately in the latter half of May, 1962.
+Their manager Brian Epstein had sent a telegram to The Beatles during their stay in Hamburg, Germany indicating that he had secured a recording contract with EMI and stated that the group should "rehearse new material."
+The Beatles took this to indicate that they needed to compose new original songs, so "P.S.
 I Love You" was among their first fruits after they received the telegram.
 "He wrote that in Germany, or when we were going to or from Hamburg," Lennon recalled.

-As to the song's authorship, it is agreed by both John and Paul that it was mostly, if not completely, McCartney’s song.
-Lennon is quoted as saying that he personally “might have contributed something, I can't remember anything in particular” but elaborates further in another interview by saying: "I think we helped him a bit.
+As to the song's authorship, it is agreed by both John and Paul that it was mostly, if not fully, McCartney’s song.
+John stated in his 1980 Playboy interview that he personally “might have contributed something, I can't remember anything in particular” but elaborates further in another interview by saying: "I think we helped him a bit.
 He was trying to write a 'Soldier Boy,' like The Shirelles track."
-"Soldier Boy" was a #23 British hit in the spring of 1962, a copy of this record being recently sent by Brian Epstein to Hamburg for The Beatles to consider performing, which they quickly incorporated into their stage act in Germany between April 11th and June 4th of 1962.
+"Soldier Boy" was a #23 British hit in the spring of 1962, a copy of this record then being sent by Brian Epstein to Hamburg, Germany where the group was currently performing for the group to consider learning, which they quickly incorporated into their German stage act between April 11th and June 4th of 1962.
 The Beatles interpreted the lyrics to "Soldier Boy" as a love letter being read out loud, thereby being the main inspiration for mimicking in "P.S.
 I Love You."

-Other inspirations for the song include the first line "As I write this letter" as coming from Pat Boone's 1956 hit "I'll Be Home," which was a favorite in the McCartney household shortly after the song's release.
-As for the Latin rhythm of the song, The Beatles were already incorporating this feel in many songs in their repertoire, such as "Besame Mucho," "The Honeymoon Song," "Till There Was You," and their recently written original composition "Ask Me Why."
+Other inspirations for the song include the first line "As I write this letter" as heard in Pat Boone's 1956 hit "I'll Be Home," this song being was a favorite in the McCartney household shortly after its release.
+As for the somewhat Latin rhythm heard in the song, The Beatles were already incorporating this feel into much of their repertoire, such as evident in "Besame Mucho," "The Honeymoon Song," "Till There Was You," and their recently written original composition "Ask Me Why."
 It has also been suggested that Paul had written "P.S.
 I Love You" as a letter to his girlfriend Dorothy "Dot" Rhone who was back in Liverpool while he was away in Hamburg.
 "It's not based in reality," Paul explains in his book "Many Years From Now," "nor did I write it to my girlfriend from Hamburg, which some people think."

 Recording History

-Producer Ron Richards ran The Beatles (with Ringo) through a rehearsal session at EMI Studio Three on September 4th, 1962, between 2:30 and 5:30 pm, in order to determine which two songs would be recorded for their first single during the evening session that day.
+Producer Ron Richards ran The Beatles (with their new drummer Ringo Starr) through a rehearsal session at EMI Studio Three on September 4th, 1962, between 2:30 and 5:30 pm, in order to determine which two songs would be recorded for their first single during the evening session of that day.
 Of the six songs rehearsed at this time, “P.S.
-I Love You” was one of them, being that they had already recorded the song three months earlier on June 6th with somewhat positive feedback from George Martin.
-This song was not chosen at this time because George Martin had hand-picked the song “How Do You Do It” to be recorded as the a-side and, reluctantly, “Love Me Do” as the b-side.
+I Love You” was among them, being that they had already recorded this song three months earlier back on June 6th with a bit of positive feedback from George Martin.
+This song was not chosen at this time because George Martin had hand-picked “How Do You Do It” to be recorded as their a-side and, reluctantly, “Love Me Do” for the b-side.

-As events transpired, “How Do You Do It,” although being recorded, was rejected by publisher Dick James because he didn't think The Beatles' version did the song justice.
+As events transpired, the song “How Do You Do It,” although being recorded, was rejected by publisher Dick James because he didn't think The Beatles' version did the song justice.
 This left a big question mark as to what the a-side of the first Beatles record was going to be.
-That question mark was still hanging in the air a week later when they reconvened at EMI studios for their next recording session.
+That question mark was still hanging in the air a week later when the band reconvened at EMI Studios for their next recording session.

-September 11th, 1962, was that session, with Ron Richards producing.
+September 11th, 1962, was that session, with Ron Richards as producer.
 The session ran from 4:45 to 6:30 pm in EMI Studio Two.
-Geoff Emerick, a newly hired teenage ‘button-pusher’ at EMI, was present at this session to witness the uncomfortable situation that ensued as Ringo arrived on this day to find that a professional drummer, Andy White, had been hired for the session.
-“We weren’t happy with the drum sound on the original ‘Love Me Do,’” explains Ron Richards regarding their September 4th session, “so I booked Andy White for the re-make.
+Geoff Emerick, a newly hired teenage "button-pusher" for EMI, was present during this session to witness the uncomfortable situation that ensued as Ringo arrived on this day to find that the professional drummer Andy White had been hired for this session.
+“We weren’t happy with the drum sound on the original ‘Love Me Do,’” explained Ron Richards regarding their earlier September 4th session, “so I booked Andy White for the re-make.
 I used him a lot at the time – he was very good.”

-Geoff Emerick’s book “Here, There And Everywhere” gives the details: “Ringo looked around a little helplessly, at a loss as to what to do.
-He began heading up to the control room.
-As the door opened, (engineer Norman Smith) crossed the room to greet him.
-‘Morning Norman,’ Ringo answered in a funeral tone that matched his demeanor.
+Geoff Emerick’s 2007 book “Here, There And Everywhere” gives us the details: “Ringo looked around a little helplessly, at a loss as to what to do.
+He began heading up to the control room and as the door opened up, (engineer Norman Smith) crossed the room in order to greet him.
+‘Morning, Norman,’ Ringo answered in a funeral tone that matched his demeanor.
 Where’s George (Martin)?
-A flustered Ron (Richards) cleared his throat and introduced himself to Ringo…’Well, actually he’s asked me to tell you that we’ll be using Andy (White) here today – he’s a professional drummer, hired for the session.’
+A flustered Ron (Richards) then cleared his throat and introduced himself to Ringo…’Well, actually he’s asked me to tell you that we’ll be using Andy (White) here today – he’s a professional drummer, hired for the session.’
 Ringo’s face fell further still; he looked like he wanted to jump off the nearest bridge.”

-The next time The Beatles recorded "P.S.
-I Love You," which was their first confirmed performance of the song, was on October 25th, 1962 at Playhouse Theatre in Manchester between 8 and 8:45 for the BBC radio show “Here We Go” before a live audience.
+The next occasion The Beatles recorded "P.S.
+I Love You," which was their first confirmed performance of the song, was on October 25th, 1962 at the Playhouse Theatre in Manchester between 8 and 8:45 for the BBC radio program “Here We Go” in front of a live audience.
 The show was broadcast on October 26th of that year between 5 and 5:29 pm.
-They also recorded the song on November 27th, 1962 at BBC Paris Studio in London between 7 and 8 pm before a live audience for the BBC radio show "The Talent Spot," which aired on December 4th of that year between 5 and 5:29 pm.
+They recorded this song again on November 27th, 1962 at BBC Paris Studio in London between 7 and 8 pm before a live audience for the BBC radio show "The Talent Spot," which aired on December 4th of that year between 5 and 5:29 pm.

-February 25th, 1963, was the date chosen to create both mono and stereo mixes for the upcoming British album, “Please Please Me.”
+February 25th, 1963, was the date chosen to create both the mono and stereo mixes for the upcoming British album, “Please Please Me.”
 Since “P.S.
-I Love You” was also to be on the album, and it was recorded on a single track only, they somehow needed to create a stereo mix for the stereo copies of the album.
-To solve the problem, a “fake” stereo mix had to be made from the mono mix made on September 11th, 1962.
-Like “Love Me Do,” the song was rechanneled to have primarily all the treble frequencies on one side and all the bass frequencies on the other, creating a stereo effect.
-There has never been a true stereo mix of the song, since it was originally only recorded in mono.
+I Love You” was also to be on the album, and it was all recorded on a single track only, they somehow needed to create a stereo mix for the stereo copies of the LP.
+To solve the problem, a “fake” stereo mix had to be created from the mono mix made on September 11th, 1962.
+Like “Love Me Do,” this song was rechanneled to have primarily all of the treble frequencies on one side and all the bass frequencies on the other, creating a stereo effect.
+There has never been a true stereo mix of this song, since it was originally only recorded in mono.

 The third and final BBC recording of "P.S.
-I Love You" was on June 17th, 1963 in Studio Five at Maida Vale Studios in London between 10:30 am and 1 pm for the fourth edition of the show “Pop Go The Beatles,” which was produced by Terry Henebery and aired between 5 and 5:29 pm on June 25th, 1963.
+I Love You" was made on June 17th, 1963 in Studio Five at Maida Vale Studios in London between 10:30 am and 1 pm for the fourth edition of the program “Pop Go The Beatles” with Terry Henebery as the producer, this being broadcast between 5 and 5:29 pm on June 25th, 1963.

 Song Structure and Style

-At first glance, this song seems to have an unorthodox structure, but after being analyzed, it is found to be similar in structure to most of the early Beatles catalog.
-The structure consists of ‘verse/ verse/ bridge/ verse’ (or aaba).
+At first glance, "P.S.
+I Love You" appears to have an unorthodox structure, but after being analyzed, it is found to be similar in structure to most of the early Beatles catalog.
+The format here amounts to ‘verse/ verse/ bridge/ verse’ (or aaba).
 The exception to this rule is the unique introduction to the song, which is an altered version of the bridge that is repeated twice later in the song.
-The introduction, although identical in lyrics and number of measures to the bridge, differs in chord structure as well as melody line.
+The introduction, while identical in lyrics and number of measures to the bridge, differs in chord structure as well as melody line.
 In-between G and D, the unusual choice of Db7 is inserted (first heard on the word "write") in this introduction, this three chord sequence being repeated three times.
-Whether this introduction was suggested by George Martin, as other early Beatles songs were subjected to introductory arrangements by their producer, or was McCartney’s original arrangement has not been revealed.
+Whether this introduction was suggested by George Martin, as many other early Beatles songs were subjected to introductory arrangements by their producer, or was Paul's original idea has not been revealed.
 Either way, it opens the song in a very unique and impressive way.

 Each verse consists of alternation between major and minor chords, which is what attracted George Martin to this song, and characteristically concludes with the title of the song, which becomes the hook-line.

-After a second verse which is identical in structure, the first actual occurrence of the bridge takes place, which consists of eight measures and features full three-part harmony from Paul, John and George.
-This is followed by an identical repetition of the first verse before segueing into the bridge once again.
-This time the bridge is accentuated by McCartney in between each lyric gap, which differentiates it from the first time the bridge is heard.
+After a second verse that is identical in structure, the first actual occurrence of the bridge takes place, which consists of eight measures and features full three-part harmony from Paul, John and George.
+Following this is an identical repetition of the first verse which then segues into the bridge once again.
+This time the bridge is accentuated by Paul in between each lyrical gap, which differentiates it from the first time the bridge is heard.

-The final verse, which is a repetition of the second verse, is different this time in that the background vocals harmonize throughout the first five measures instead of the first syllable, as was done with each preceding verse.
-Four additional measures are added to the end as the harmonies rise, which creates a suitable climatic conclusion.
-So ends a satisfying and cleverly arranged production.
+The final verse, this being a lyrical repetition of verse two, is different this time because of the backing vocals harmonizing throughout the first five measures instead of just on the first syllable as witnessed on each preceding verse.
+Four additional measures are added to the end as the harmonies elevate, thus creating a suitable climatic conclusion.
+So ends this satisfying and cleverly arranged production.

-Andy White’s bongo playing on the song hints at a rumba or cha-cha style (one even wants to say ‘cha-cha-cha’ at the end of the song).
-And with Ringo’s maracas, we get a full Latin flavor to the song.
+Andy White's bongo playing on the song hints at a rumba or cha-cha style (one even wants to say 'cha-cha-cha' after the song ends).
+And with Ringo's maracas, we get a full Latin flavor to the song.

-Many may dismiss Andy White’s percussive contribution to this song, saying that he misses the mark by not incorporating The Beatles' driving beat.
-The responsibility, no doubt, probably rests on either Paul McCartney or George Martin, who intended the song to sound this way.
-George Martin is probably the one favored here, since The Beatles were bowing to his expertise in the studio this early in the game.
-It should also be noted that Andy White’s drumming on “Love Me Do,” also recorded this day, incorporated the rock / r&b style that The Beatles previously utilized on the song (witness Pete Best's playing on "Anthology 1" and Ringo Starr’s version as heard on "Past Masters").
+It should also be noted that Andy White’s drumming on “Love Me Do,” which was also recorded this day, incorporated the rock / r&b style that The Beatles previously utilized on the song (witness Pete Best's playing on "Anthology 1" and Ringo Starr’s version as heard on "Past Masters").
 We may never be able to settle this argument fully because, even though both Pete Best and Ringo had played "P.S.
 I Love You" in EMI studios prior to Andy White, neither of those versions have survived for our ears to hear.
 Ringo’s performances of the song after this, such as on the BBC, were mimicking Andy White’s performance as heard on the released record.

 Picture sleeve to American "Love Me Do / P.S.
 I Love You" single